openstack-archive/tripleo-docs/deploy-guide/source/deployment/overcloud.rst

 ======================================

-This documentation explains how to deploy a fully containerized overcloud utilizing Podman which is the default since the Stein releasee.
+This documentation explains how to deploy a fully containerized overcloud utilizing Podman which is the default since the Stein release.

 The requirements for a containerized overcloud are the same as for any other overcloud deployment.
 The real difference is in where the overcloud services